RCass172/recipe-delights/README.md

 - Admin Management
   - Once on the admin profile page the user has the power to add, edit or delete any recipe categories by clicking on "Go To Category" button
-  - Buttons to "Add Category", "Edit" and "Delete" are found on the recipe categories page which is only visable to an admin user
+  - Buttons to "Add Category", "Edit" and "Delete" are found on the recipe categories page which is only visible to an admin user

     ![Admin Category](static/images/README/admin-category.png)

 ## **Future Features**

 - Favorite Recipes
   - As seen in my initial wireframes above I had hoped to include a favorite button to the recipes in order for users to save them to their profile.
-Unfortunatly due to lack of time and knowledge it wasn't something I was able to implement but would love to add in the future.
+Unfortunately due to lack of time and knowledge it wasn't something I was able to implement but would love to add in the future.
 This would allow users to save their favorite recipes and easily find them at a later date

 - Ratings and Comments
   - I would love to add a rating system and comment section to each recipe to help users better interact with others on the website and to get a better understanding of each recipe